Use plain text email

 2. On the bottom right, click the three-dotted icon

-3. Select the plaintext option
+3. Select the plain text option

 Geary will remember your preference next time.